JanneMattila/www/docs/_posts/2024/04/2024-04-22-utilizing-key-vault-in-aks.markdown

     KeyVault->>Webhook: Push update
 " %}

-Setting then up can be done from the Azure Portal:
+Setting them up can be done from the Azure Portal:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/22/utilizing-key-vault-in-aks/events.png" %}

+In event subscription, you can choose the schema and event types that you're interested in:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/22/utilizing-key-vault-in-aks/subscription1.png" %}

+There are multiple options for the endpoint:

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/22/utilizing-key-vault-in-aks/subscription2.png" %}

 To use webhooks, you need to have a service that listens for the events.
-I have created a simple echo service for this purpose and it's available in Docker Hub:
+I have created a simple echo service for this purpose and it's available on Docker Hub:

 {% include dockerEmbed.html text="JanneMattila/echo" link="r/jannemattila/echo" %}